nootfly/noot.github.io/_posts/2015-07-23-UIWebView-WKWebview-SFSafariViewController.md

 {% endhighlight %}

 #### Issue with WKWebView
-Mobile Chrome still uses UIWebView [Reference](https://code.google.com/p/chromium/issues/detail?id=423444).
+Mobile Chrome and React Native still use UIWebView [Reference](https://code.google.com/p/chromium/issues/detail?id=423444).
 Some think that WKWebView API is still unfinished.